mappingtools/osu-collaboration-bot/README.md

 You can also change the output location for the logs from `usr/share/osu-collab-bot/logs` to somewhere else.

 If you want to be able to access the PostgreSQL database externally, uncomment the `ports` section of the Docker compose file and change the password of the database to something secure.
 Don't forget to update the password in the connection string environment variable.

+If you are running on a server with ARM architecture, you'll have to change the `Dockerfile` to change `linux-x64` to `linux-arm64` in the `dotnet publish` and `COPY` commands.